-The oysters require minimal care– mostly sloshing the cages up and down in the water every week or two.
+The oysters require minimal care–periodically checking to make sure cages are not resting on the bottom.
 After about 9-10 months, the oysters are collected and planted on a sanctuary bar in Harris Creek, and a new group of spat are distributed to participating growers to start the process again.
 Growers enjoy the personal rewards of stewardship while improving a local oyster bar.

-So far Phillips Wharf has placed 537 oyster cages with 111 growers on Tilghman Island, Bay Hundred, and Harris and Broad Creek.
+Since the program's inception, Phillips Wharf has placed up to 620 oyster cages with 111 growers on Tilghman Island, Bay Hundred, and Harris and Broad Creek.
 Our goal is to have cages on every pier on Harris Creek, Broad Creek, and the Bayside!

-To JOIN AS A NEW GROWER please print and complete a
+To JOIN AS A NEW GROWER please complete a New Volunteer Form: